Monopoles and dualities in $3d$ $\mathcal{N}=2$ quivers: Dualities in quivers with baryons and baryon-monopoles

 \ee For the minimal GNO flux monopoles we find

 This theory has interesting dressed monopoles generating the chiral ring that needs to be discussed.
 The interesting part of the discussion comes from the presence of the antisymmetric field $A$ for the $SU(2N_2)$ group.

-The $SU(2N)$ theory with antisymmetric field, and in particular its dressed monopoles, has been discussed in \cite{Nii:2019ebv}.
+\paragraph{Dressed monopoles in a $SU(2N)$ theory with an antisymmetric field} The $SU(2N)$ theory with an antisymmetric field, and in particular its dressed monopoles, has been discussed in \cite{Nii:2019ebv}.
 We will closely follow this reference to review the construction of the dressed monopoles.
-For a moment, we will generalise the set-up by taking into account an $SU(2N)$ gauge theory with $N_f$ fundamentals, ${\bar N}_f$ anti-fundamentals, $N_A$ antisymmetric and ${\bar N}_A$ conjugate antisymmetric.
-As already observed, a monopole with minimal GNO flux for $SU(2N)$ breaks the gauge group to $SU(2N-2) \times U(1)_1\times U(1)_2$, where 1, 2 attached to the $U(1)$'s are just labels.
+For the moment we generalize the set-up of \cite{Nii:2019ebv} by taking into account an $SU(2N)$ gauge theory with $N_f$ fundamentals $Q$, ${\bar N}_f$ anti-fundamentals, $N_A$ antisymmetric and ${\bar N}_A$ conjugate antisymmetric.
+As already observed, a monopole with minimal GNO flux for $SU(2N)$ breaks the gauge group to $SU(2N-2) \times U(1)_1\times U(1)_2$, where $1$ and $2$ attached to the $U(1)$'s are just labels.
 It turns out that there is a mixed CS term between these two $U(1)$'s: \be k_{\text{eff}}^{U(1)_1,U(1)_2}=(2N-2)(N-2)(N_A-\bar N_A) + (N-1)(N_f-\bar N_f). \ee This mixed CS term induces a gauge charge under $U(1)_2$ for the bare monopole \cite{Intriligator:2013lca} given by \be U(1)_2[\mathfrak M]=-k_{\text{eff}}^{U(1)_1,U(1)_2}. \ee Therefore, to construct gauge invariant monopoles we need to consider a dressing.
 To this end, we have to look at the decomposition of the matter fields under the residual gauge group $SU(2N-2) \times U(1)_1\times U(1)_2$: